elicutler/nysparcs/README.md

 ```
 python predict.py --model_name gradient_boosting_classifier_20200529012925213000 --instances test_instances.json
 ```
+JSON instances can alternatively be passed directly to the `--instances` command line argument.

 Documentation on the `predict.py` parameters can be obtained by running `python predict.py --help`.

 # Docker (in progress)